aptos-labs/developer-docs/docs/guides/transaction-management.md

 In this model, each worker has access to the `SignerCap` of the shared account, which enables them to impersonate the shared account or generate the `signer` for the shared account.
 Upon gaining the `signer`, the transaction can execute the logic that is gated by the signer of the shared account.

 Another model, if viable, is to decouple the `signer` altogether away from permissions and to make an application specific capability.
-Then this capability can be given to each worker that let’s them operate on the shared infrastructure.
+Then this capability can be given to each worker that lets them operate on the shared infrastructure.

 Note that parallelization on the shared infrastructure can be limited if any transaction would have any read or write conflicts.
 This won’t prevent multiple transactions from executing within a block, but can impact maximum blockchain performance.